Roots on the River: Volunteer Info

 Without further ado, if you're ready to commit, here's what we need you to understand:

-Your focus while assigned to your particular volunteer task must be on that task - not watching the show, chatting with friends, yakking on the phone, or texting your buddies about what a great time you’re having.
-For the period of time you are volunteering, you are a festival worker, not a festival goer.
+* Your focus while assigned to your particular volunteer task must be on that task - not watching the show, chatting with friends, yakking on the phone, or texting your buddies about what a great time you’re having.
+For the period of time you are volunteering, you are a festival worker, not a guest.
 If that’s not something you can live with, then we’d welcome you to buy a ticket and enjoy the festival on your own terms.
-Additionally, if you have purchased a deluxe or weekend ticket, please enjoy the show; let us know if we can call on you in a pressing need, but otherwise we would like you to remain a festival goer.
+Additionally, if you have purchased a deluxe or weekend ticket, please enjoy the show; let us know if we can call on you in a pressing need, but otherwise we would like you to remain a festival-goer.

 Ray Massucco, Producer

 Dorothy Read, Assistant Producer

 Hover the cursor over each section - that will bring up instructions & (im)pertinent comments regarding certain fields.
 Any field marked with a red asterisk * is required; skipping it will prevent the form from being submitted.
 If you're not redirected to a confirmation page after clicking "submit", scroll up to see if you missed anything - if so, that field will be highlighted.